libraryofcelsus/Aetherius_AI_Assistant/readme.md

 # Current Version Information

-**What is Aetherius?**  Aetherius is an Ai LLM Retrieval Framework focused on bringing realistic long-term memory and thought formation to a customizable chatbot/companion.
+**What is Aetherius?**
+Aetherius is an Ai LLM Retrieval Framework focused on bringing realistic long-term memory and thought formation to a customizable chatbot/companion.
 My goal is to create a locally ran Ai Assistant that you actually have control over and own.
 One that cannot be changed or limited by an external force without concent.
 Aetherius aims to provide a modular, personalized AI assistant using Retrieval Augmented Generation and Tools.
 If all goes as planned, Aetherius will support integration with other open-source projects.

-Aetherius can now be ran locally and offline maintaining 100% privacy!
+In January 2023, I had my inaugural encounter with ChatGPT 3.5.
+Since that pivotal moment, I've been deeply obsessed with AI, dedicating countless hours each day to both its study and hands-on experimentation.
+The Aetherius AI Assistant is the cumulation of that research.

+## Future Plans

+• Improve Ui

+• Continue to Improve internal prompts

+• Finish Aetherius Usage Guide

+• Better Documentation

+• Voice Input

+• TTS

+• Book/File Summarizer Tool

+• Data Comparison Tool

+• Add more LLM models

+• Launch Ai Tutorial YouTube Channel

 # Changelog:
 **0.044c**